trezzuri/erpnext-docs/docs/en/accounts/bank-account.md

 # Bank Account

-In ERPNext, Bank Accounts can be created for a Company as well as other parties like Customers, Suppliers etc. Doing this lets you record all the bank transactions correctly for accounting accuracy.
+In SOMA, Bank Accounts can be created for a Company as well as other parties like Customers, Suppliers etc. Doing this lets you record all the bank transactions correctly for accounting accuracy.

-You can add Bank Accounts in ERPNext for Company.
+You can add Bank Accounts in SOMA for Company.
 Supplier, Customer, or any other party with whom transactions are carried out.
 Then the Bank Account can be chosen in [Payment Entries](/docs/en/accounts/payment-entry) as a [Mode of Payment](/docs/en/accounts/mode-of-payment).

 To access Bank Account, go to: